West Virginia facts and info: DHHR.wv.gov(800) 887-4304

 Per the Mingo County Sheriff's Office: Anyone needing to pay taxes, renew or file for an initial concealed weapons license or pay home confinement fees can do so by mail to:Mingo County Sheriff’s Office PO Box 1270 Williamson WV 25661.

 The Larry Joe Harless Center in Gilbert remains closed to everyone except its members.
-The center's Spring Basketball League has been cancelled and its Hometown Cafe is closed to dine-in patrons but is still offering take-out service.
+The center's Hometown Cafe is closed to dine-in patrons but is still offering take-out service.